aws/aws-cdk/packages/aws-cdk-lib/aws-eks/README.md

 }));

-// Option 2: create your custom mastersRole as the Cluster prop.
+// Option 2: create your custom mastersRole with scoped assumeBy arn as the Cluster prop.
 // Switch to this role from the AWS console. const mastersRole = new iam.Role(this, 'MastersRole', {
-  assumedBy: new iam.AccountRootPrincipal,
+  assumedBy: new iam.ArnPrincipal('arn_for_trusted_principal'),
 });

 const cluster = new eks.Cluster(this, 'EksCluster', {
   vpc,
-  version: eks.KubernetesVersion.V1_26,
+  version: eks.KubernetesVersion.V1_27,
   kubectlLayer: new KubectlLayer(this, 'KubectlLayer'), mastersRole,
-  outputMastersRoleArn: true,
 });

 mastersRole.addToPolicy(new iam.PolicyStatement({